michaeljoseph/mould/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-    Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+    Put your new functionality into a function with a docstring, and add the feature to the list in README.md.
-3. The pull request should work for Python 2.6, 2.7, and 3.3, and for PyPy.
-Check <https://travis-ci.org/>michaeljoseph/mould/pulls and make sure that the tests pass for all supported Python versions.
+3. Check <https://travis-ci.org/michaeljoseph/mould/pull_requests> and make sure that the tests pass for all supported Python versions.